-The BD66FM5252 is a Flash Memory 8-bit high performance RISC architecture microcontroller, which includes a host of fully integrated special features specifically designed for brushless DC motor applications.
+The BD66FM6445A is a Flash Memory 8-bit high performance RISC architecture microcontroller, which includes three groups of Half-bridge gate-driver circuits for driving high-side P-type MOSFETs and low-side N-type MOSFETs to control brushless DC motor, and a host of fully integrated special features specifically designed for brushless DC motor applications.

 For memory features, the Flash Memory offers users the convenience of multi-programming features.
-Other memory includes an area of RAM Data Memory as well as an area of true EEPROM memory for storage of non-volatile data such as serial number, calibration data, etc. By using the In Application Programming technology, users have a convenient means to directly store their measured data in the Flash Program Memory as well as having the ability to easily update their application programs.
+Other memory includes an area of RAM Data Memory.
+By using the In Application Programming technology, users have a convenient means to directly store their measured data in the Flash Program Memory as well as having the ability to easily update their application programs.

-In addition to the advantages of low power consumption and I/O flexibility, the device also includes multiple and extremely flexibile Timer Modules, internal oscillators, multi-channel A/D converter, D/A converter, Operational Amplifier, Pulse Width Modulation function, 16-bit Capture Timer Module function, Comparators, Motor Protection Module, Hall sensor position detection function, I2C and UART interface function, a 16-bit MDU, Time Base function, Low Voltage Reset, Low Voltage Detection, power-down and wake-up functions.
-Although especially designed for brushless DC motor applications, the enhanced versatility of this device also makes it applicable for use in a wide range of A/D application possibilities such as sensor signal processing, motor driving, industrial controllers, consumer products, subsystem controllers, etc.
+In addition to the advantages of low power consumption and I/O flexibility, the device also includes multiple and extremely flexibile Timer Modules, internal oscillators, multi-channel A/D converter, D/A converter, Operational Amplifier, Pulse Width Modulation function, 16-bit Capture Timer Module function, Comparators, Motor Protection Module, Hall sensor position detection function, UART interface function, a 16-bit MDU, Time Base function, 5V LDO, Low Voltage Reset, Low Voltage Detection, power-down and wake-up functions.
+Although especially designed for brushless DC motor applications, the enhanced versatility of this device also makes it applicable for use in a wide range of electrical tools application possibilities such as floor fan and cooling fan products etc.